 A TOOL FOR FORESIGHT

 Its activities involve a three-pronged approach comprising international conferences, S.A.P.I.EN.S publications and FACTS Reports.

 > Conference on “Methane emissions mitigation : from science to innovative solutions”, a contribution to COP21

-COP21, the climate change summit to be held in Paris in November-December 2015, represents a major opportunity for climate negotiations The Veolia Institute has naturally chosen to structure part of its 2015 activities around this event.
-It will focus on the theme of methane, using its resources to raise awareness about this topic, which is still insufficiently addressed in strategies to reduce GHG emissions.
+COP21, the climate change summit was held in Paris in November-December 2015, represents a major opportunity for climate negotiations The Veolia Institute has naturally chosen to structure part of its 2015 activities around this event.
+It has focused on the theme of methane, using its resources to raise awareness about this topic, which is still insufficiently addressed in strategies to reduce GHG emissions.

-The Institute is preparing its contribution to the COP21, which will be structured in two stages:
+The Institute's contribution to COP21, is structured in two stages: